 In April 2007, the District issued \$240,000,000 of general obligation bonds.
 These bonds were issued to make certain improvements to the District's educational facilities and to finance land and equipment purchases.
 Bonds maturing on or before July 1, 2017 are noncallable.
 Bonds maturing on or after July 1, 2018 are subject to early redemption.
-The principal balance of the defeased bonds outstanding at June 30, 2017 is \$73,810,000.
+There is no principle amount of defeased bonds outstanding at June 30, 2018.